 Renting a car is 100% the way to go on Madeira.
 The major roads and highways that cross the island are modern, smooth and safe.

 travelhelix tip: we arranged a rental car through our hotel.
 The process was simple, and many hotels offer this service as a courtesy.
 A 24-hour rental was a convenient & cost-effective way for us to visit Porto Moniz, São Vicente & Câmara de Lobos all in one day.

 Other modes of transportation around Madeira island:

-- The bus company Horários do Funchal can get you pretty much everywhere on the island.
+- Bus: the company Horários do Funchal can get you pretty much everywhere on the island.
 This guide is pretty cool and can help you plan your own Madeiran bus trip.

-- Taxis are also available on the island.
+- Taxi: also readily available on the island.

 travelhelix tip: discuss taxi fares with your driver before you begin your trip, as certain destinations may cost a fixed rate (we encountered this in the suburb of Livramento).

 Located on the southern coast, Madeira’s capital, Funchal (pronounced “foon-sholl”), offers a charming combination of walking streets, parks, gardens, markets, cafés and restaurants.

 Funchal offers accommodations to suit all travelers, ranging from apartment rentals to 5-star resorts.
 Many of the hotels and resorts are family-friendly.
 Most have swimming pools and terraces that are perfect for laid-back relaxation.